richmahn/en_tn/num/23/intro.md

 #### Structure and formatting ####
 The story of Balaam continues in this chapter.

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 23:7-10 and 18-24, which are quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 23:7-10, 18-24.

 #### Special concepts in this chapter ####